Use space to open navigation items

 For: Information seekers

-This statement sets out my intentions as the Chairperson of the Safety, Rehabilitation and Compensation Commission (SRCC) of how the SRCC will meet the expectations outlined by the former Attorney General (the Minister at the time) under the Safety, Rehabilitation and Compensation Act 1988 (SRC Act) in the Ministerial Statement of Expectations of 21 October 2021.
+This statement sets out my intentions as the Chairperson of the Safety, Rehabilitation and Compensation Commission (SRCC) of how the SRCC will meet the expectations outlined by the Minister for Employment and Workplace Relations (Minister) under the Safety, Rehabilitation and Compensation Act 1988 (SRC Act) in the Ministerial Statement of Expectations of 29 May 2024.

 A PDF of the original Ministerial Statement of Expectations and the responding Statement of Intent from the SRCC are available for download.